MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 Teams activity feed enables users to efficiently manage items that require attention by notifying them of any updates.
 It allows your apps to provide rich and better user experiences with the latest updates on the tools and workflows.
 <br><br>
 Users can read the activity feed notifications in the preview within Teams activity pane.
-If the preview captures the user’s interest, they can select the notification to view the content in the Teams main pane.
+If the preview captures the user’s interest, they can select the notification to view the content in the Teams window.

    :::column-end:::